Member at Large

 Interim Executive Director

 Enola is the part-time Interim Executive Director at COAEYC, and the only member of staff (so be patient, please!).
-Enola has been an early educator for 8 years, and currently teaches preschool in a Colorado Preschool Program (CPP) classroom with children 3-5 years old in Fort Collins, CO.
+Enola has been an early educator since 2013 and currently teaches preschool in a Colorado Preschool Program (CPP) classroom in Fort Collins, CO.
 Enola is also a mentor teacher, CLASS Pre-K Observer, and a fierce advocate for early childhood education and educators.